 This is where the decision gets serious for businesses handling sensitive data.

 Copilot inherits your Microsoft 365 security settings.
 If you have Conditional Access, sensitivity labels, and data loss prevention policies configured properly, Copilot operates within those boundaries.
 Your data stays in your Microsoft tenant.
-When Anthropic models are used inside Copilot, Anthropic acts as a Microsoft subprocessor under the Microsoft Data Protection Addendum (no separate Anthropic contract required), although data processing happens outside the EU Data Boundary, which is why Anthropic is off by default in EU, EFTA, and UK tenants.
+When Anthropic models are used inside Copilot, Anthropic acts as a Microsoft subprocessor under the Microsoft Data Protection Addendum, with no separate Anthropic contract required.
+For Australian commercial tenants Anthropic models are on by default; in the EU, EFTA, and UK they are off by default, and a GCC government-cloud setting begins rolling out from 15 July 2026.
+One new governance job: if you enable Cowork, configure credit spending limits at the tenant, group, and user level before anyone touches it.

 Claude standalone does not train on your data on any paid plan.
-Anthropic’s privacy position is the most conservative of the three.
+Anthropic’s privacy position is the most conservative of the three, and the Fable 5 launch reinforced it: this is the vendor that shipped its frontier model with safety classifiers on by default and accepted a slower rollout to do it.
 For businesses in legal, healthcare, or finance where data handling is paramount, this matters.
-The Enterprise plan adds HIPAA readiness, audit logs, SSO, SCIM, and custom data retention including Zero Data Retention.
+The Enterprise plan adds audit logs, SSO, SCIM, custom data retention including Zero Data Retention, and new admin analytics with model-level entitlements and spend alerts.

 The governance challenge is not which tool is safest in theory.
 It is that your staff are probably already using one or more of these on personal accounts, outside your visibility and control.
 Shadow AI is a real risk.
 A formal policy and a managed deployment matter more than the specific tool you choose.

 We are a Microsoft Solutions Partner.
 We sell and manage Microsoft 365 for our clients.
 We also chose Claude as our primary AI platform, not Copilot.
 That decision was not political.
-It was practical, and the Claude-in-Copilot rollout has only sharpened the answer rather than changed it.
+It was practical, and everything that happened in June has sharpened the answer rather than changed it.

 Copilot is the right tool for in-Microsoft workflow automation.
-If your team spends hours in Outlook, Teams, and Excel, Copilot Business at $21 per user will save them time.
-With Anthropic models turned on, the same licence gives them Claude inside Word, Excel, PowerPoint agents, Researcher, and Copilot Studio for the deep work where OpenAI models are weaker.
+If your team spends hours in Outlook, Teams, and Excel, Copilot Business at the current $18 promotional rate will save them time.
+With Anthropic models turned on, the same licence gives them Claude inside Copilot Chat, Word, Excel, Researcher, and Copilot Studio for the deep work where OpenAI models are weaker.
+Just govern the Cowork credit spend from day one.

-Claude standalone is still the right tool for deep work outside the Microsoft estate.
-Document analysis, compliance reviews, strategy documents, coding via Claude Code, and any task that needs the full 1M-token context window or a Claude-native surface like Claude for Excel or Claude in Chrome.
+Claude standalone is still the right tool for deep work outside the Microsoft estate, and Fable 5 made that case stronger.
+Document analysis, compliance reviews, strategy documents, coding via Claude Code, and any task that needs the full 1M-token context window or a Claude-native surface like Claude for Excel, Claude Cowork, or Claude in Chrome.
 We deploy it for our AI services clients and use it internally for everything from cybersecurity assessments to client reporting.

 For most Australian SMBs with 20 to 100 staff running Microsoft 365, the combination that delivers the most value is Copilot Business with Anthropic models enabled, plus a small number of standalone Claude Team seats for analysts, technical staff, and writers.
+The Team Premium price cut makes those specialist seats cheaper than they were at the start of the year.
 ChatGPT fills the gaps for creative tasks and image generation if needed.